bloominstituteoftechnology/Android_Methods/README.md

 # Android_Methods

 ### Requirements
 1. Write a guessing game where the user has to guess a secret number you will hard code as another data member (there is a challenge at the end to make this random).
 After every guess the program tells the user whether their number was too large or too small.
-At the end the number of tries needed should be printed.
-I counts only as one try if they input the same number multiple times consecutively.
 2. Must include these methods
    a. `int checkGuess(int guess)`
       i. check to see if the number is correct and return the result as an integer value